ScenarioManager/ScenarioManager/README.md

 1. Download the latest version [here][download latest].
 2. Move the downloaded jar to the `plugins` directory of your server.
+3. *(recommended)* Install the scenario manager commands plugin; instructions can be found [here](#).
+If you do not install this plugin, you will need to install another plugin/skript to interact with the scenario manager or make your own.
+4. *(optional)* Install the ScenarioManagerSk plugin; instructions can be found [here](#).
+If you do not install this plugin, you will not be able to install scenarios written in skript.
-3. Read and complete the necessary steps in server integration.
+5. Read and complete the necessary steps in server integration.

 ## Server Integration